 Keith Mitchell (1981)

-Keith has long been recognised for his expertise in fraud and white collar crime and has been consistently ranked as a leader in his field in all fraud sections of the top legal directories, Chambers UK 2017 and the Legal 500 2016.
-He has previously been named UK White Collar Crime Barrister of the Year by Acquisition International.
+Keith has long been recognised for his expertise in defence fraud and white collar crime and has been consistently ranked as a leader in his field in all fraud sections of the top legal directories, Chambers UK 2018 and the Legal 500 2017.
+He has previously been named ‘Fraud Barrister of the year -2014’ and ‘Best for White Collar Criminal Law-UK 2016’ by Acquisition International.

-As a specialist in defending serious fraud and crime, including Inland Revenue, VAT, (including VAT Tribunal) and all types of company fraud, he has appeared in the courts of Jersey and Guernsey and in Spain in response to applications under the Criminal Justice (International Co-operation) Act 1990 and Evidence (Proceedings in Other Jurisdictions) Order 1983.
+As a specialist in defending serious fraud and crime, including Inland Revenue, VAT, (including Tribunal) and all types of company fraud, Keith has appeared in several European courts including Jersey and Guernsey and in Spain in response to applications under the Criminal Justice (International Co-operation) Act 1990 and Evidence (Proceedings in Other Jurisdictions) Order 1983.

-Previous high profile frauds include leading in ‘Operation Divert’ (£110 million VAT fraud), ‘Operation Dowel Drive and Lychees’ (‘£50 million VAT fraud) and ‘Operation Dosall, Dunnaway and Doona’ (£100 million VAT fraud) and in Aleef Garages,the largest Inland Revenue prosecution in the North West involving the alleged misuse of Muslim charities.
+This led to further high profile frauds, ‘Operation Divert’ (£110 million VAT fraud), ‘Operation Dowel Drive and Lychees’ (£50 million VAT fraud) and ‘Operation Dosall, Dunnaway and Doona’ (£100 million VAT fraud) and ‘Operation Vaulter’ the largest ever MTIC fraud based in Dubai.